-Even if you don’t know much about photography, you can select from onscreen options written in simple English to change the brightness, blur the background, and take pictures that are all your own.
+Even if you know little about photography, you can select from on-screen options written in simple English to change the brightness, blur the background, and take pictures that are all your own.

 You can also save your favorite settings and easily load them back in later.
-Settings can even be applied from images shot in Creative Assist.
+It can even apply settings from images shot in Creative Assist.

 When you display images shot in Creative assist mode, the camera can show you which mode settings correspond to which camera settings, making it easier to step up to the Creative Auto shooting modes.